 Surely artificial intelligence already dominates social media, you may argue.
 Over 5 years ago, the Geneva-based World Economic Forum noted predictions that in 10 years 90% of articles will be written by AI.

-Nevertheless, someone human still makes the important decisions behind Facebook and Google: the 140-character limit, the promotion of paid links when you search Google (I use the privacy-focused DuckDuckGo), the tags that determine which stories come to the top of your aggregator, what items you get to see.
+Nevertheless, someone human still makes the important decisions behind Facebook and Google: the 140-character limit (now 280), the promotion of paid links when you search Google (I use the privacy-focused DuckDuckGo), the tags that determine which stories come to the top of your aggregator, what items you get to see.

 As a result you get headlines like “A 14-year-old was chased and shot 18 times while waiting for a bus in Philadelphia, reports say”.
 Was there a doubt?